-We examined supporting documentation for each of the six selected disbursements and found that payment was for the proper amount and made to the correct payee.
+We examined supporting documentation for each of the selected disbursements and found that payment was for the proper amount and made to the correct payee.

-4. For the items selected in procedure 2, we determined if the six disbursements were properly coded to the correct fund and general ledger account.
+4. For the items selected in procedure 2, we determined if the six disbursements from each award were properly coded to the correct fund and general ledger account.